I am a bit confused about the correct breathing technique in lifts that require core strength.

 4) Another variant is to breathe into your stomach as you are standing straight, tighten your abs and let some air go out again, then hold it until you are up again.

-5) The last advice I have heared is just not to think about it but breathe just naturally.
+5) The last advice I have heard is just not to think about it, but just breathe naturally.
 If I try this, I end up in breathing multiple times during the lift which feels to be wrong.
-However I can keep my abs contracted while breathing, so my spine should still be protected, isn't it?
+However, I can keep my abs contracted while breathing, so my spine should still be protected, isn't it?

-So I am very confused about this topic and need an authorative answer how to do it in detail and why.
-And what is about the concerns I have with the different kinds of breathing technique: Better spine protection but higher blood pressure or vice versa...
+So I am very confused about this topic and need an authoritative answer how to do it in detail and why, and what about the concerns I have with the different kinds of breathing technique: Better spine protection but higher blood pressure or vice versa...

-But I am interested in training for hypertropy for general health and just for fun.
-So if you don't lift your 1rep max and choose instead of it a weight where you can do 8-15 reps (and 4 sets), which technique would be the most healthy one and why?
+If you don't lift your 1 rep max, and choose instead of it a weight where you can do 8-15 reps (and 4 sets), which technique would be the most healthy one and why?

-How does the risk for the spine increases in this case when I don't hold the breath during the lift?
+How does the risk for the spine increases in this case when I don't hold my breath during the lift?